There are many explanations why a blog post can be less-than-perfect. Poor formatting. Poor word choice. Poor grammar. Poor shareability.

 Depending on your target, you may need to mention those details.
 Make a list of all of them.

 For example, as I stated in step one, it could be specific data.
-Perhaps your team has compiled a variety of data from your website’s analytics.
+Perhaps your team has compiled various data from your website’s analytics.
 It is entirely up to you to determine what context you can give this data, but you must include it.

 “Jim, we’ve seen a spike in traffic after we updated the design of our site’s header.
 Here is the data.
 We believe it will make a good blog post.”